-Before starting radiotherapy you will have a blood test to check for anaemia.
+Before starting radiotherapy you have a blood test to check for anaemia.
 Anaemia is common if you have been bleeding from the vagina.
 You may need to have a blood transfusion before you start your treatment.

 Before you begin your treatment, the radiotherapy team carefully plan your external beam radiotherapy.
 This means working out how much radiation you need to treat the cancer and exactly where you need it.
-Your planning appointment may take from 15 minutes up to a couple of hours.
-You will have a planning CT scan.
-The scan shows the cancer and the structures around it.

 You lie on the scanner couch with the treatment area exposed.
-The radiographers will put some markers on your skin.
+The radiographers put some markers on your skin.
 You need to lie very still.
 Once you are in position the radiographers move the couch up and through the scanner.
 The scanner is a doughnut shape.
-The radiographers leave the room and the scan starts.
-It takes up to 5 minutes.
-You won't feel anything.
-The radiographers watch from the next door room.

 Once the treatment team has planned your radiotherapy, they may put ink marks on your skin to make sure they treat exactly the same area every day.
 They may also make pin point sized tattoo marks in these areas.
-We have information about radiotherapy skin markings.

 After your planning session

-You may have to wait a few days or up to 2 weeks before you start treatment.
-During this time the physicists and your radiotherapy doctor decide the final details of your plan.
-Your doctor will plan the areas that need treatment and outline areas to limit the dose to or avoid completely.
+Your doctor plans the areas that need treatment and outlines areas to limit the dose to, or avoid completely.
 They call this contouring.
 Then the physicists and staff called dosimetrists plan the treatment very precisely using advanced computers.

 Radiotherapy machines are very big.
 The machine may be fixed in one position or able to rotate around your body to give treatment from different directions.
-Before your first treatment your radiographers will explain what you will see and hear.
+Before your first treatment your radiographers explain what you see and hear.
 The treatment rooms usually have docks for you to plug in music players.
 So you can listen to your own music.

 You can't feel radiotherapy when you actually have the treatment.
-It takes anything from 1 minute to several minutes.
+It takes anything between 20 to 40 minutes.
 It is important to lie in the same position each time, so the radiographers may take a little while to get you ready.

-Once you are in the right position the staff leave you alone in the room for a few minutes.
-They watch you carefully through a window or on a closed circuit television screen.
-They may ask you to hold your breath or take shallow breaths during the treatment.
+Once you are in the right position the staff leave you alone in the room for the treatment.
+They watch you carefully on a closed circuit television screen.

 Our page about having external radiotherapy has a video about having radiotherapy that you may want to watch.